A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Introduction

-In this paper, we shall introduce a Unified Bregman Alternating Minimization Algorithm (UBAMA) to solve the generalized DC programming \eqref{eq:problem}.
-Our approach exploits the block-variable structure to update its iterates in a sequential order so that it can easily circumvent the nonseparability appeared in the objective function.
-Then, instead of solving DC optimization subproblems directly, we consider approximations to the second DC components and the coupled part by employing the Fenchel-Young inequality and Bregman proximal regularization, respectively.
+In this paper, we aim to introduce a Unified Bregman Alternating Minimization Algorithm (UBAMA) to deal with the generalized DC programming \eqref{eq:problem}.
+Our approach exploits the block-variable structure to update variables in a sequential order so that it can easily circumvent the nonseparability appeared in the objective function.
+Then, instead of solving DC optimization subproblems directly, we consider approximations to the second DC components and the coupling part by employing the Fenchel-Young inequality and Bregman proximal regularization, respectively.
 Unlike many traditional DC algorithms for one-block DC programming, one remarkable advantage of our approach is that it does not require the second DC parts (i.e., $g_1(\cdot)$ and $g_2(\cdot)$) being differentiable.
 Another remarkable advantage is that the embedded Bregman proximal regularization terms make our approach easily implementable and flexible for many cases.
-In other words, our approach often enjoys well-defined subproblems in the sense that each subproblem has a unique solution, while it can maximally exploit the explicit forms of the proximity operators associated to the objective functions.
-Besides, our approach provides a unified framework which covers some state-of-the-art DC algorithms (e.g., \cite{ABRS10,BST14,NT19,PHLH22,SSC03,TFT22}) as its special cases (see remarks in Section \ref{Sec:Alg}).
-Theoretically, we prove that the sequence generated by our algorithm is convergent to a critical point of \eqref{eq:problem} under the K{\L} condition.
-Finally, we introduce some new DC optimization models for their applications to image processing.
-Moreover, a series of numerical experiments on image datasets demonstrate that our approach is promising and reliable for solving generalized DC programming \eqref{eq:problem}.
+In other words, our approach provides an algorithmic framework to understand the iterative schemes of some state-of-the-art first-order algorithms proposed in \cite{ABRS10,BST14,NT19,PHLH22,SSC03,TFT22} (see remarks in Section \ref{Sec:Alg}) for nonsmooth and nonconvex optimization, so that these algorithms can be concatenated together.
+Besides, our approach allows us to derive some customized algorithms for some specific applications in the sense that the resulting algorithms often enjoy easy subproblems with closed-form solutions (see examples Section \ref{Sec:Exp}).
+Theoretically, we prove that the sequence generated by our algorithm is globally convergent to a critical point of \eqref{eq:problem} under the K{\L} condition.
+Besides, we give the estimation of the local convergence rates of our algorithm under extra prior information of K{\L} exponent.
+Finally, we modify some imaging optimization models to fall into the form of \eqref{eq:problem} for the purpose of verifying the reliability of our proposed algorithm.
+A series of numerical experiments on imaging data further demonstrate that our approach is promising and reliable for solving generalized DC programming \eqref{eq:problem}.